D7ry/CS164-Notes/Parsing.md

 - A set of non-terminals N
 - A set of termianls T
   - Terminals can never be replaced by another symbol
-- A start symbol S
+- A start symbol S, which must be an element of N
 - A set of productions R

 ### Key Idea: